NirlekaPlay/asymptote-engine/PLAN.md

 If a Player wears a disguise, then Minor Trespassing zones will not give them its status.
 And Major Trespassing zones will now give them Minor Trespassing status.

+4. Questioning and Chasing.
+If a Player is caught in a Minor Trespas- sing zone, it will result in the following outcomes:

+ a.
+The Player is close to the Guard.
+If true, the Guard will immedi-
+    ately question the Player.
+ b.
+The player is far away or fleeing.
+If true, the Guard will chase
+    the Player.
+And if close enough, goes to 4(a).
+ c.
+The Player is out of sight.
+If true, the Guard will sprint towards
+    the last known position the Player was caught.
+And if the Player is on sight again, goes to 4(b).
+If not, the Guard will go to a random Post starting from the ones in its direction.

+      i.
+If a specific amount of time has passed without success, the Guard gives up and raises the alert level. ii.
+If the Player is SEEN exiting the trespassing zone then the Guard will return to its original state. iii.
+Note that during this state, higher priority events mat inte- rrupt this state, such as an armed player.